wbamberg/idl-reference/docs/nsIClipboardDragDropHooks.md

 Provide an alternative action to the built-in behavior when
 something is dropped on the browser or in an editor

-@param event  DOM event (drag drop); null if triggered by paste.
-@param trans  the transferable holding the list of flavors
-              and the data for each flavor

-@return TRUE  action was handled, do not perform built-in
-               behavior
-@return FALSE action was not overridden, do built-in behavior

 #### Parameters ####